Category: Nebraska

 Eclipse 2017

 I’m not going to get all scientific on you and explain what an eclipse is and what happens and all that jazz.
 No science class today.
-This is just a recounting of our eclipse day experience for anyone who’s curious!
+If you don’t know and want to…there are tons of places you can research it! ;-} This is just a recounting of our eclipse day experience for anyone who’s curious!

 We traveled to the Omaha, NE area to visit with some friends so we were very near the path of totality.

 We weren’t the first ones there, but we were early enough to have a decent choice of spots.
-We wanted to be close enough to the stage to have some entertainment, close enough to the food trucks in case we got hungry, and Porta Potty Lane wasn’t too far either.
+We wanted to be close enough to the stage to have some entertainment, close enough to the food trucks in case we got hungry, and Porta Potty Lane wasn’t so close we could smell it but it was close enough if we needed it.

 The boys finished in record time.
-We were a little nervous the NP would run out.
+We were a little nervous the NP would run out of the specialty patch and badge.
 The boys are officially Eclipse Explorer Junior Rangers now!

 Our little area of the NP was starting to fill in.
 It was still pretty early here.
 Close to 10am.
 We decided to grab some food so we would miss some of the later lines and so we wouldn’t be fumbling with food when the show started at 11:37am.